Trusted by Brisbane Patients Since 1979

-Last Updated on 22 December 2024 by Brisbane Livewell Clinic
+Last updated on 7 July 2025 by Brisbane Livewell Clinic Editorial Team

 Direct Myofascial Release Therapy: Alleviating Pain and Restoring Movement